digideskio/Multi-language-forum/README.md

 # Multi-language-forum
-Posts in the languages that you are comfortable with
+Forum with the ability to work in my multiple languages